mogspls/SpotifyPH-Banner-Ads/README.md

 ### How to view

-1. Open Google Web Designer
-2. Better if it was viewed on Mozilla Firefox, or Chrome
-3. Turn of all Adblockers.
-Make sure no adblockers are running as this would show errors of not showing up.
+1. Turn of ALL adblockers, as it could interfere with showing the ad
+2. Click on a folder, and open the .html file on your preferred web browser.